01 of 08

 Once you've decided on a destination, you may still need some advice.
 Make getting there half the fun, and plan for some awesome activities once you've arrived.

-It can be great fun to travel solo with grandchildren alone, but traveling with grandchildren and their parents has its charms, too.
-Learn more about traveling with grandchildren both with and without their parents.
-You should know, however, that if you are taking off with grandchildren and leaving the parents behind, you may need... these travel documents.
-You may even need a letter of permission to travel with grandchildren.
+It can be great fun to travel with grandchildren alone, but traveling with grandchildren and their parents has its charms, too.
+You should know, however, that if you are taking off with grandchildren and leaving the parents behind, you may need travel documents or a letter of permission.

-If you'll be road-tripping with grandchildren, you have to play these road trip games.
+If you'll be road-tripping with... grandchildren, you have to play road trip games.
 If you will travel by air, you will need air travel tips, including how to ensure that you'll be seated with your grandchildren.

 Kid-friendly lodging is important for a successful trip, although some intrepid grandparents opt for camping with grandchildren.
 Those who like both luxury and the outdoors may opt for gramping.Continue to 5 of 8 below.